i509VCB/BulkyShulkies/README.md

 ## License

-Cursed Shulker Boxes is availible under the MIT License which can be found here: https://mit-license.org/
+Bulky Shulkies is available under the MIT License which can be found here: https://mit-license.org/